 Your company’s industry should also influence your list of holidays.
 If you work in finance, it likely makes business sense to close doors on stock market or bank holidays.
-Likewise, if you’re a government contractor, you may want to closely align your schedule with that of the state or federal governments’.
-Note that if your company works with union employees, it may be contractually obligated to offer certain holidays as well.
+Likewise, if you’re a government contractor, you may want to closely align your corporate holiday schedule with that of the state or federal governments’.
+Note that if your company works with union employees, it may be contractually obligated to offer certain company holidays off as well.

 While offering more holidays might seem like a nice thing for businesses to do, does a little extra “R&R” actually drive ROI?
 Yes, actually.
 According to vacation and performance data from Namely’s database of 900+ mid-sized companies, we found that employees who were rated as high performers took an average of 19 vacation days per year.
 In comparison, individuals with lower marks took only 14.

 A few extra days off might just make you a more competitive recruiter, too.
 A separate survey found that 87 percent of workers rated their time off as a “very critical” part of their decision to join or stay at a company, and one of the most important employee benefits overall.

 While offering company holidays has become an employee expectation, are businesses legally required to do so?
 There are no federal laws mandating employers shutter operations on any given day.
 In other words, Ebeneezer Scrooge would have likely acted within his legal right if he denied Bob Cratchit’s request for Christmas PTO.